 Ruth Honey, Chair of Governors, Foundation Governor

 I have been a governor at Lambourn school since 2012 and seen many changes at the school including being involved in its transition to an academy.
 I have been Chair since October 2018.
 I am a foundation governor which means I have a special responsibility for ensuring the Christian distinctiveness of the school.
-I am involved in a number of activities at St Michael and All Angels and am currently secretary of the church council.
+I am involved in a number of activities at St Michael and All Angels.

 I have lived in Lambourn for about 14 years and run a family stud farm next to the school.
 We breed, train and compete event horses.